sgarver/docs/cover-letter.md

 Try jQuery Learn the basic building blocks of jQuery 2.0

 --jQuery Air: Captain's Log--
-jQuery best practices & useful techniques of jQuery's efficient JavaScript library
+jQuery best practices and useful techniques of jQuery's efficient JavaScript library

 --A Sip of CoffeeScript--
 Learn CoffeeScript, the powerful little language that compiles into JavaScript